Ziziou91/python_scripting/README.md

 # Scripting

+# What is scripting?

-When working with code (be it implementing new features, or interacting with existing functionality), we benefit from a wealth of existing resources available.
-Resources like Stack Overflow are a great place to read up on how to implement code, as well as best practices for a range of languages and libraries.
+When working with code (be it implementing new features, or interacting with existing functionality), we benefit from a wealth of existing knowledge available.
+Resources like [Stack Overflow](https://stackoverflow.com/) are a great place to read up on how to implement code, as well as best practices for a range of languages and libraries.

 It makes sense to use the good work and knowledge available to us to improve our projects, and we don't have to limit